tinkercademy/swift-slides/codingclub/b/list.md

 ### Making the CreditsView look even even even even better

 - Our button looks very small and squished.
 Lets add in some padding to make it look better.
-- Lets also add in `.buttonStyle(.borderedProminent)` to make it look even better.
+- Let’s also add in `.buttonStyle(.borderedProminent)` to make it look even better.

 ```swift[13-14]
 struct CreditsView: View {